BekaValentine/standard-ansible-playbooks/README.md

 ### `$APP_NAME`

 The name of the app.
+Also used as the name of the user, so this should be a name in [a-zA-Z0-9_] ideally.

 ### `$APP_REPO`